 Enter the number of Sempra Energy shares you hold and we'll calculate your dividend payments:

-Sign up for Sempra Energy and we'll email your payment info when their dividends are declared.
+Sign up for Sempra Energy and we'll email you the dividend information when they declare.

 Add Sempra Energy to receive free notifications when they declare their dividends.